semodi/libnxc/README.md

 - `nxc_func_type p` stores the functional
 - `func_param fp` stores parameters that determine how the functional is evaluated and how Libnxc communicates with the external code.
 For now, it suffices to know that these parameters are set to sensible default values.
 We will return to it later.
-- `nxc_func_init(&p, "GGA_PBE", fp, nspin)` loads the functional "GGA_PBE", the second argument can either be the name of a shipped functional (see below for a list thereof) or a path to a serialized TorchScript model (at the moment custom models are only available in pylibnxc).
+- `nxc_func_init(&p, "GGA_XC_PBE", fp, nspin)` loads the functional "GGA_PBE", the second argument can either be the name of a shipped functional (see below for a list thereof) or a path to a serialized TorchScript model (at the moment custom models are only available in pylibnxc).
 - `nxc_gga_exc_vxc(&p, 5, rho, sigma, exc, vrho, vsigma)` evaluates the functional and stores the energy per unit particle, and the potential terms $\delta E/ \delta \rho(\mathbf r)$ and $\delta E/ \delta \sigma(\mathbf r)$ in `exc`, `vrho` and `vsigma`, respectively.